Matt Blunt: Legislative initiatives

 Blunt provided annual increases in state funding for K-12 education, signed legislation authorizing $335 million for college construction, expanded college scholarships, and enacted a new school funding method.
 Blunt proposed selling Missouri's student loan agency, known as MOHELA, and using the proceeds to pay for endowments and new construction for the state's public universities.
-In the area of elementary and secondary education, Blunt has proposed that school districts be required to spend at least 65% of their budgets on student instruction.
+In the area of elementary and secondary education, Blunt proposed that school districts be required to spend at least 65% of their budgets on student instruction.
 After the proposal was criticized, Blunt suggested that the 65% threshold should be a goal, rather than a mandate.

 Blunt signed bills to expand Missouri's right-to-carry firearms.
 At the NRA's annual meeting, held in St. Louis in 2007, Blunt signed legislation prohibiting the seizure of firearms during declared states of emergency.

 Blunt opposed abortion except in cases of rape, incest, and to save the life of the mother.
 He supported measures to prevent the ban on research regarding somatic cell nuclear transfer.
 There were efforts to pass such a ban in the Missouri General Assembly during the 2005 session.
 Disagreements among Republicans over the stem cell issue held up efforts to pass restrictions on abortion, such as a 24-hour waiting period, and a restriction on helping minors cross state lines to avoid Missouri's parental consent requirement.
 In September 2005, Blunt called a special session of the General Assembly specifically to address abortion.
 The General Assembly passed the above-noted restrictions, and Blunt signed them into law.
 Blunt supported measures that would allow pharmacists to refuse to fill prescriptions for emergency contraception, in contrast to Illinois, which enacted legislation requiring pharmacies as public businesses to fill such prescriptions.